An Information-Theoretic Analysis for Thompson Sampling with Many Actions: Conclusion

 \subsubsection{Acknowledgments}

 This work was supported by a grant from the Boeing Corporation and the Herb and Jane Dwight Stanford Graduate Fellowship.
-We would also like to thank Daniel Russo, David Tse and Xiuyuan Lu for useful conversations.
+We would like to thank Daniel Russo, David Tse and Xiuyuan Lu for useful conversations.
+We are also grateful to Ellen Novoseller, who pointed out a mistake in the proof of Theorem 4.
+The mistake has been corrected.

 \thesection{\Alph{section}} \theequation{A\arabic{equation}}